 Nationwide Unemployment Claims Show Increases

-New unemployment claims increased by 3.5% week over week on Aug.25 and were 4.4% higher compared to the same week last year, according to WalletHub.
+New unemployment claims increased by 3.5% week over week on Aug.
+25 and were 4.4% higher compared to the same week last year, according to WalletHub.

 "The dynamic has shifted towards employers when it comes to hiring as employers have slowed their hiring rate significantly, but employers are reluctant to reduce headcount as they recall the challenges of hiring a few years ago," said Daraius Irani, chief economist, Regional Economic Studies Institute (RESI), Towson University.